MaayanMashhadi/Facebook-app/README.md

 # Facebook-app
-This is a "facebook" app which used the facebook API.
+This is a "facebook" app which used the facebook API and was written on C# language.
 On this project, the user connect to his facebook profile and can see his posts, friend's list, albums and play games.
 The UI was designed by forms which were changed colors (that were chosen randomaly) by passing to other form.